-We are dependent upon senior management personnel of our investment advisor for our future success, and if our investment advisor is unable to hire and retain qualified personnel or if our investment advisor loses any member of its senior management team, our ability to achieve our investment objective could be significantly harmed.
+We are dependent upon senior management personnel of our Advisor for our future success, and if our Advisor is unable to hire and retain qualified personnel or if our Advisor loses any member of its senior management team, our ability to achieve our investment objective could be significantly harmed.

-We depend on the members of senior management of the Advisor, particularly its Chairman and Chief Executive Officer, James R. Maher, and its Chief Operating Officer, Michael B. Lazar, as well as other key personnel for the identification, final selection, structuring, closing and monitoring of our investments.
+Upon consummation of the Transaction we will depend on the members of senior management of the Advisor, particularly Steven Sterling, a Managing Director of the Advisor, as well as James Keenan, a Managing Director of the Advisor, and other key personnel for the identification, final selection, structuring, closing and monitoring of our investments.
 These employees of the Advisor have critical industry experience and relationships that we rely on to implement our business plan.
 Our future success depends on the continued service of our Advisor's senior management team.
-The departure of any of the members of our Advisor's senior management or a significant number of the members of its investment team could have a material adverse effect on our ability to achieve our investment objective as well as our business, financial condition or results of operation.
+The departure of any of the members of our Advisor's senior management of the members of its investment team could have a material adverse effect on our ability to achieve our investment objective as well as our business, financial condition or results of operation.
 As a result, we may not be able to operate our business as we expect, and our ability to compete could be harmed, which could cause our operating results to suffer.
 There also could be no assurance the Advisor would replicate its historical success.
-In addition, we can offer no assurance that BlackRock Kelso Capital Advisors LLC will remain our investment advisor, or that BlackRock Financial Management, Inc. will remain our administrator.
+In addition, we can offer no assurance that BlackRock Advisors, LLC will remain our investment adviser or that BlackRock Financial Management, Inc. will remain our administrator.